JoelPM/prebid-td/README.md

 ![Prebid.js Sequence Diagram](out/prebid_td_context/prebid_td_context.png)

-However, the browser will also contain user Interest Group memberships which could increase the value of the ad to a buyer.
+However, the browser will also contain user interest group memberships which could increase the value of the ad to a buyer.
 The Parakeet server will carefully select which IGs can be used in server side ad selection to ensure user privacy.

 The Parakeet server will only make an ad request to a single ad tech partner for each ad slot.
 Therefore, publishers who wish to work with multiple SSPs will need to leverage a server to fan-out requests to each SSP and choose the most appropriate bid to compete with the ad server chosen contextual ad.
 Prebid server already performs a similar operation and could be extended to handle this responsibiliy.